-- Abuse on-line or via text message - Interfering with electronic files - Deliberate exclusion from online groups, forums or networks - Undisclosed covert filming or photography of an individual - Setting up or promoting inappropriate websites - Inappropriate sharing of images from webcams / mobile phones, etc - Interfering with e-mail accounts
+- Abuse online or via text message - Interfering with electronic files - Deliberate exclusion from online groups, forums or networks - Undisclosed covert filming or photography of an individual - Setting up or promoting inappropriate websites - Inappropriate sharing of images from webcams / mobile phones, etc - Interfering with e-mail accounts

 We aim to deal quickly and efficiently with incidents of cyber-bullying.
-Children will be encouraged to report any incidents to staff, and will be taught not to delete any messages.
-Through eschools we are able to constantly monitor the language used by pupils through an automatic report system.
-Out internet provider offers updates detailing sites visited, inappropriate language used etc. We filter internet access and websites to which the children can gain access.
+Children will be encouraged to report any incidents to staff and will be taught not to delete any messages.

-Where reported by a parent or pupil bullying should always be treated seriously.
+Whether reported by a parent or pupil, online bullying will always be treated seriously.